gitam-2021/CSEN1021/tutorials/vscode-gitam/README.md

     git clone <assignment-repository-url>
     ```
 3. A folder will be created with the files of the assignment.
 Now expand the folder in the VSCode Explorer and start working on the code just like in the REPLIT editor.

+### Step#5: Submitting your assignment
+You don't need to do anything.
+Just compelete the assignment.
+Once the due date is completed, you updated assignment code snapshot will be taken and will be evaluated.

 ## Vocabulary